dotnet/dotnet-docker/README.sdk.md

 1. .NET Core
 1. ASP.NET Core

 Use this image for your development process (developing, building and testing applications).
+This repository is limited to .NET Core 2.1 and 3.1.
+For .NET 5.0 and higher, see [dotnet/nightly/sdk](https://hub.docker.com/_/microsoft-dotnet-nightly-sdk/) for those versions.

 # How to Use the Image